elatov/elatov.github.io/_posts/2013-10-03-monitor-thermal-sensors-lm-sensors.md

     cpu0_vid:        +1.525 V

-That looked better, now I knew exactly what the fields represented (I actually unplugged the Chassis Fan to make sure the labels were correct&#8230; and it looked good).
+That looked better, now I knew exactly what the fields represented (I actually unplugged the Chassis Fan to make sure the labels were correct... and it looked good).
 I was mainly concerned with the *Temp* and *Fan* fields (I would just plot those in zabbix).

 ## lm-sensors on Samsung Chromebook in Ubuntu